webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 The `IDisposable` interface is used to release unmanaged resources like file handles, database connections, network connections, or any resource that is not managed by the .NET runtime.

-The `IDisposable` interface is typically implemented when a class holds onto resources that need to be explicitly released or closed to avoid potential resource leaks and do a proper cleanup.
+The `IDisposable` interface is typically implemented when a class holds onto resources that need to be explicitly released or closed to avoid potential resource leaks and do a proper clean-up.
 By implementing `IDisposable`, you can provide a mechanism for users of your class to explicitly release those resources when they're done with them, rather than relying on the garbage collector to eventually clean them up.

-The `IAsyncDisposable` interface is similar to `IDisposable`, but it is specifically designed for asynchronous resource cleanup scenarios.
+The `IAsyncDisposable` interface is similar to `IDisposable`, but it is specifically designed for asynchronous resource clean-up scenarios.

 If you implement the `IAsyncDisposable` interface but not the `IDisposable` interface, your app can potentially leak resources.
 If a class implements `IAsyncDisposable`, but not `IDisposable`, and a consumer only calls `Dispose()`, your implementation would never call `DisposeAsync()`.
 This would result in a resource leak.